codygreen/llm_api_server/objective2/README.md

 ## Teardown

-You can down shutdown your docker container by pressing _ctrl+c_ in the terminal you ran the _docker run_ command in.
+You can now shutdown your docker container by pressing _ctrl+c_ in the terminal you ran the _docker run_ command in.
 This will terminate the Jupyter server.

 ## Conclusion

-In this lab, you have examined the process to deploy a model locally and utilize it to summarize text.
-However, this is only usable through the Jupyter Notebook.
-To make this more usable for our production applications, we need to expose this model via an API.
-We will evaluate this process in Object 3.
+In conclusion, this lab has provided a comprehensive exploration of deploying a text summarization model locally, offering valuable insights into the intricate process of model deployment and utilization within the confines of a Jupyter Notebook environment.
+However, while the local deployment is suitable for testing and experimentation, for production-grade applications, it's imperative to expose the model via an API for broader accessibility and scalability.

+Object 3 will delve into this crucial aspect, evaluating the process of transforming our locally deployed model into a robust API service, thereby bridging the gap between experimentation and real-world deployment, and unlocking the full potential of our text summarization solution for production environments.

 [objective 3 lab guide](../objective3/README.md)